matthiask/django-js-asset/README.rst

         },
     })

-You have to add ``js_asset.importmap.context_processor`` to the list of context processors in your settings (or choose some other way of making the ``importmap`` object available in templates) and add ``{{ importmap }}`` somewhere in your base template, preferrably at the top before including any scripts.
+You have to add ``js_asset.context_processors.importmap`` to the list of context processors in your settings (or choose some other way of making the ``importmap`` object available in templates) and add ``{{ importmap }}`` somewhere in your base template, preferrably at the top before including any scripts.